 Call them the “Little Three”…three cities in Italy that are far less famous then Rome, Venice and Florence yet no less charming.
-Ravenna, Ferrara and Modena also have great cultural significance – which is what earned all three a place on UNESCO’s prestigious World Heritage List.
+Ravenna, Ferrara and Modena are certainly three must-see places in Italy because of their great cultural significance – which is what earned all three a place on UNESCO’s prestigious World Heritage List.

 According to UNESCO, Ravenna’s early Christian religious monuments are of outstanding significance by virtue of the supreme artistry of the mosaic art that they contain, and also because of the crucial evidence that they provide of artistic and religious relationships and contacts at an important period of Italian and European cultural history.
 Ravenna, in other words, is a must.